W. A. C. Bennett Dam: Downstream

-The W. A. C. Bennett Dam held tremendous economic potential, but for its surrounding environment the experience was not so positive.
-Since its construction a number of environmental changes have taken place.
-The dam has been responsible for less drastic fluctuations in the water levels of the downstream portions of the Peace River, creating modifications to both the plants and animals in the region.
+Since the construction of the W. A. C. Bennett Dam, a number of environmental changes have taken place.
+The dam is responsible for less drastic fluctuations in the water levels of the downstream portions of the Peace River, creating modifications to both plant and animal life in the region.
 In addition, it has also been blamed for creating changes in the landscapes of the Athabasca Lake and Peace River, known as the Athabasca Delta.
 This part of the river faced significant water loss.

-Downstream of the dam the flood plains of Peace-Athabasca Delta were drying up after the floods that had occurred every two or three years came to a halt and no longer revitalized the wetland biodiversity alongside the delta.
+Downstream of the dam, the flood plains of Peace-Athabasca delta were drying up after typical bi-annual floods came to a halt, affecting the wetland biodiversity alongside the delta.
 For this reason, the delta experienced lower water levels, affecting both the landscape of the delta and its aquatic life.
-Following the completion of the Williston Lake reservoir in 1971, water coverage in the delta was reduced by 38 percent and twenty years later, the amount of wetlands had declined by 47 percent.
+Following the completion of the Williston Lake reservoir in 1971, water coverage in the delta was reduced by 38 percent.
+Twenty years later, the amount of wetlands had declined by 47 percent.
 A reduction in the amount of discharge resulted in the accumulation of toxins and sediments downstream, decreasing the quality of the water.
-Fish also experienced changes as a result of the low water levels: fewer channels were accessible for walleye to reach spawning grounds and for juvenile fish to reach nursery areas therefore jeopardizing their ability to reproduce.
+Fish also experienced changes as a result of the low water levels: fewer channels were accessible for walleye to reach spawning grounds and for juvenile fish to reach nursery areas, therefore jeopardizing their ability to reproduce.
 Dinosaur Lake was created directly downstream of the W. A. C. Bennett Dam when the Peace Canyon Dam was completed.
 The Peace Canyon Dam was built to produce hydro-electricity for a second time with the water coming from W. A. C. Bennett Dam and its huge reservoir.
 Today, it is a popular destination for camping in British Columbia.
 The Site C dam was proposed as a downstream duplicate of the Peace Canyon Dam.